aadityavikram/100DaysOfCoding/README.md

 # 100DaysOfMLCode

 This repository is a part of #100DaysofMLCode challenge.
-That means, I pledge to code machine learning for at least an hour everyday for the next 100 days.
-Starting from June 20, 2018.
+That means, I pledge to code machine learning for at least an hour everyday for the next 100 days, starting from June 20, 2018.

 ## Day 1-11: June 20-30, 2018